 Key attractions: A rally accompanied by royally decorated elephants and horses and a regal band starting from Manek Chowk residence.

 Lathmar Holi is celebrated in a unique style in Barsana and Nandgaon towns of Mathura.
 It is believed mythologically that Krishna once came to Barsana to tease Radha and was playfully beaten by her and her companions.
 Hence, Holi is celebrated here by playfully beating the men with bamboo sticks.
 This is one of the most unique Hindu festivals in March.
 Make sure to visit Mathura in March around the time of this festival to learn about its cultural significance.

 Where: Barsana and Nandgaon, Mathura

-Key attractions: The fun and exciting holi battle where ladies beat up men with bamboo sticks and men in return throw colours and sing songs to tease them.
+Key attractions: The fun and exciting Holi battle where ladies beat up men with bamboo sticks and men in return throw colors and sing songs to tease them.
 Undoubtedly an exclusive version of Holi.

 Where: Pan India

-How’s it celebrated: Gulal and wet colours sprayed through water guns, jet sprays, and water filled balloons.
+Key attractions: Gulal and wet colors sprayed through water guns, jet sprays, and water-filled balloons.
 In Vrindavan, Holi is celebrated with flowers.
 In Basanta Utsav, one must not miss the morning procession- known as ‘Prabhat Feri’ where local girls and boys in traditional attire explore the streets, singing and dancing in joy.